SciRIFF: A Resource to Enhance Language Model Instruction-Following over Scientific Literature: Introduction

 \section{Introduction}

-Large language models (LLMs) have the potential to advance scientific progress by helping researchers navigate and draw insights from the scientific literature.
+LLMs have the potential to advance scientific progress by helping researchers navigate and draw insights from the scientific literature.
 To accomplish these tasks, LLMs must be able to reliably follow a range of \emph{instructions}---e.g. to extract information, summarize content, or answer questions---when given research articles as input.
-These instructions will often feature long input contexts, such as an entire research article.
+These instructions are often grounded in entire scientific articles, featuring longer inputs than other typical instruction-following resources in the science domain.
 In addition, the model's responses may need to be \emph{structured} according to a specific format or schema that supports aggregation for literature review \citep{Marshall2019TowardSR}, or is consumable by software components like augmented reading interfaces \citep{Lo2023TheSR,Palani2023RelatedlySL}.
+For example, when analyzing clinical trials, responses should follow a PICO framework (Population, Intervention, Comparison, Outcome), or when examining methodology papers, follow a standardized format capturing study design, sample size, statistical methods, and key findings, or when performing question answering or fact checking, accompany appropriate evidence for attribution and verification.
+Such outputs can be represented as \texttt{json} to ensure structured, consistent formatting that enhance both human readability and seamless machine processing (e.g., for claim verification and the input claim \texttt{``Coffee consumption reduces diabetes risk''}, the response could be \texttt{\{{ ``verdict'': ``support'', ``evidence'': [``Study A shows 23\% risk reduction'', ``Meta-analysis B confirms protective effect''], ``confidence'': ``moderate''}\}).}

-While bespoke models are available for specific scientific literature understanding tasks, models that can flexibly follow instructions are preferable both for their ease of use (offering a unified input / output interface) and for their ability to generalize to novel applications and settings.
+While bespoke models are available for specific scientific literature understanding tasks, models that can flexibly follow instructions in domain-specific settings of science are preferable both for their ease of use (offering a unified input / output interface) and for their ability to generalize to novel applications and settings within that domain.

 The general instruction-following capabilities of LLMs have advanced rapidly in recent years, largely due to the availability of general-purpose instruction datasets~\citep{zhang2023-instruction-tuning-for}.
 In addition, some instruction-following resources are available for specific scientific and medical tasks, such as describing the properties of a molecule~\citep{fang2023mol,yu2024llasmol} or answering medical exam questions~\citep{Toma2023ClinicalCA,Han2023MedAlpacaA} (see \S\ref{sec:related_work} for a review).
-However, there is a scarcity of resources aimed at enabling flexible scientific literature understanding capabilities across a range of domains.
+However, few resources are available for supporting instruction-following for flexible scientific literature understanding capabilities across a range of domains.